drozzoff/CLIC380_linac_knobs/README.md

 ```

 **Note:** the beamline that is used to create the knobs should be the same as the one that was used to construct the knobs on. **Otherwise it does not make any sense.**

+### [Here](SFS3_knobs_test.ipynb) is the Jupytet notebook where I construct, rendered the orthogonality and perform the tuning with this particular set of knobs.